Skip to content

 • Car breakdowns, which can throw off your entire schedule

-• Severe weather conditions that make travel to the airport impossible
+• Unforeseen severe weather conditions that make travel to the airport impossible

 What won’t be covered by my travel insurance?

-If you miss a flight because of any of the following reasons, you likely won’t be able to claim:
+If you miss a flight for any of the following reasons, you’re unlikely to be able to claim:

-• Civil unrest or protests that were not announced beforehand
+• Civil unrest or protests that were announced beforehand

-• If you oversleep or don’t leave enough time to get through airport security through your own carelessness
+• If you overslept or didn’t leave enough time to get through airport security through your own carelessness

 Is cover for missed flights included as standard?